paulgazz/kconfig_case_studies/artifact_results/README.md

 artifact_results/minimal : the files detailing the the minimal configuration sets we found, including information about each iteration of the algorithm

 # Figure Mappings

-## Where are the automatic feature mappings?

-These results were generated using an older version of the tool where the automatic feature extraction step was not yet into the deduplicate_project.
-As such, to save time, we only extracted features on the verified bugs.
-So, although these results do not include the automatic features, they are included in the [bug dataset](./excel/bug_dataset.xlsx)